0xrasla/vscode-theme-vimnight/README.md

     1. Install Visual Studio Code
     2. Launch Visual Studio Code
     3. Choose the extension from menu
-    4. Search for rassotheme
+    4. Search for Vim Night
     5. Click on the extension and Install it
     6. Click Reload to reload vscode
-    7. Click on the bottom right corner of the editor and choose "Color Theme" and Select "Rassotheme"
+    7. Click on the bottom right corner of the editor and choose "Color Theme" and Select "Vim Night"
     8. Rate me if you like my theme.

 # Misc